ServBay Web Server Troubleshooting Guide

 Use Caddy’s built-in validate

-command to verify that your Caddyfile configuration is correct.
+command to verify your Caddyfile configuration.

 /Applications/ServBay/bin/caddy validate -c /Applications/ServBay/etc/caddy/Caddyfile